epcm18/Whack-a-Mole-for-Visually-Impaired-Persons/README.md

 The primary differentiating factor of this game is its focus on providing an enjoyable gaming experience for blind people.
 While there may be similar Whac-a-Mole games available in the market, this game specifically caters to the needs of visually impaired individuals by utilizing audio cues and tactile feedback.

-## Gameplay

-!Disclaimer - Gameplay only upto the development now.
+!Disclaimer - Gameplay is only upto the development now.
 Not finalised